Comprehensive Eye Exam

-What many people don’t realize, though, is that a comprehensive eye exam is an important part of healthcare, even if you feel your vision is fine.
-During the comprehensive eye exam, our expert doctor at Ensight Eyecare checks your visual acuity, but also evaluates the health of your eyes.
-Many eye diseases have little to no symptoms in the early stages, so it’s important to have them examined on a regular basis.
-A comprehensive eye exam can also reveal other conditions of which you may not be aware, such as diabetes, hypertension, thyroid disease, and high cholesterol.
+Many people don’t realize that a comprehensive eye exam is an important part of healthcare, even if you feel your vision is fine.
+During a comprehensive eye exam, our expert doctor at Ensight Eyecare not only checks your visual acuity but also evaluates your eye health.
+Many eye diseases have little to no symptoms in the early stages, so it’s important to see an eye doctor on a regular basis.
+An eye exam can also detect signs of other conditions of which you may be unaware, such as diabetes, hypertension, thyroid disease, and high cholesterol.

-Visual acuity, otherwise known as the clarity or sharpness of vision, is measured at 20 feet utilizing the Snellen chart.
+Visual acuity, otherwise known as the clarity or sharpness of your vision, is measured at 20 feet using the Snellen chart.

 Eye Focusing, Teaming, and Alignment Testing

 Your eyes need to be able to change focus and work well together for clear vision.
-Your doctor will assess ocular motility and binocular vision to determine how well your eyes focus and work together.
-This testing can identify problems which prevent your eyes from effectively focusing or which make using both eyes together more difficult.
+Your doctor will assess your ocular motility and binocular vision to determine how well your eyes focus and work together.
+This testing can identify problems that prevent your eyes from effectively focusing or working together as a team.

-A refraction determines the lens power needed to help you with any refractive errors, such as nearsightedness, farsightedness, or astigmatism.
+A refraction determines the lens power needed to correct any refractive errors, such as nearsightedness, farsightedness, or astigmatism.

 Eye Health Evaluation

-Your doctor will use a variety of instruments, such as a microscope and other advanced technologies, to assess the health of your eyes.
-Sometimes, dilation of the pupils is needed for your doctor to see the structures inside your eyes.
+Your doctor will use a variety of instruments, such as a microscope and other advanced technologies, to assess your eye health.
+They may also dilate your pupils to see the structures inside your eyes.
 During the eye health evaluation, your doctor will be able to check the pressure in your eyes and can also identify eye and systemic diseases of which you may not be aware.

-At the conclusion of your eye exam, your optometrist will provide you with a prescription for eyeglasses or contact lenses if you need them to see your best and will also talk to you about any vision or eye health issues revealed through the comprehensive eye exam.
+At the end of your eye exam, your optometrist will provide you with a prescription for eyeglasses or contact lenses if you need them to see your best.
+They’ll also talk to you about any vision or eye health issues they may have discovered during the eye exam.